Colorado

 Collaboration Nation Banner

-Home to the National Renewable Energy Laboratory, Colorado is a hub for clean energy research, development, and deployment, as well as a burgeoning technology sector.
+Home to the National Renewable Energy Laboratory, Colorado is a hub for energy research and development, as well as a burgeoning technology sector.
 In addition to NREL, ORNL’s partners in the Centennial State include Colorado State University and the University of Colorado, solid-state battery producer Solid Power, precision engineering firm Forge Nano, and ColdQuanta, a quantum computing and networking company.

 Value of contracts awarded $22.6M